Home (The X-Files): Themes

-"Home" presents a satirical view of traditional family values, showcasing the conflict between classic American values and more modern culture.
-The town of Home encompasses the traditional values of the nuclear family—only for it to be victimized by the Peacock family—who represent the darker side of paradise.
+"Home" was interpreted as presenting a satirical view of traditional family values, showcasing the conflict between classic American values and more modern culture.
+The town of Home encompasses the traditional values of the nuclear family—only for it to be victimized by the Peacock family—who are seen as representing the darker side of paradise.
 The town depicted in "Home" showcases the positive qualities of a world without globalization, but the Peacock family exhibit the negative aspects.
 The episode's closing scene has been described as "quintessentially American", featuring the final Peacock brother driving away in a white Cadillac with his mother "safely stowed in the trunk", ready to explore a brand new life.

 The concept of motherhood is also explored in the episode.
 According to Elyce Rae Helford, in her book Fantasy Girls: Gender in the New Universe of Science Fiction and Fantasy Television, Mrs. Peacock functions as a being who has been reduced "to all female functions" by her sons.
 She is "the grotesquely willing mother who has lost any sense of individual purpose" other than to do anything for her children.
 Sonia Saraiya of The A.V.
-Club writes that "Scully's sympathy for a mother that she imagines to be persecuted is turned violently on its head, to reveal a monster whose priorities are not quite so straightforward."
+Club writes how "Scully's sympathy for a mother that she imagines to be persecuted is turned violently on its head, to reveal a monster whose priorities are not quite so straightforward."
 The episode is also one of the first to explore Scully's desire to become a mother.
 Grant Bain states that the episode presents the dual nature of Scully's "modern desire for motherhood", as opposed to Mrs. Peacock's "perverted notion of family".
 Helford writes that the entry predicts "Scully's fate as the mother of 'immaculately' (technologically) conceived and monstrous progeny".
-In the fifth season, Scully indeed learns that she is a mother, albeit accidentally, after her ova were harvested following her abduction in second season, and an alien/human hybrid named Emily is the result.
+In the fifth season, Scully indeed learns that she is a mother, albeit accidentally, after her ova were harvested following her abduction in the second season, and an alien/human hybrid named Emily is the result.
 With the revelation that Scully is pregnant at the end of the seventh season finale, "Requiem", the concept revolving around Scully as a mother took center stage in seasons eight and nine with the birth of baby William.